Xiaofeng-Tan/MGBOD/README.md

 | 7   | 3621.5190  | 3.5589          | 0.5084                |
 | 8   | 11294.0928 | 4.0529          | 0.5066                |

-In this table, the first and second columns denote the number of generated views and the average number of samples under the same number of views, respectively.
-The third and fourth columns represent the logarithmic value of the average sample size and the ratio of the logarithmic value of the number of generated views to the average sample size.
-Note that the results for the numbers of views 3, 4, 9, and 10 are presented due to insufficient data to reflect the tendency.
-By observing the results in the last column, the ratio values are approximately equal and converge to a constant ($\approx 0.5 $), indicating that the number of views and the number of samples satisfy that:
+In this table, the first and second columns show the number of generated views and the average number of samples corresponding to each number of views, respectively.
+The third and fourth columns display the logarithmic values of the average sample size and the ratio of the logarithmic value of the number of generated views to the average sample size.
+Note that results are presented only for view numbers 3, 4, 9, and 10, as data for other numbers of views was insufficient to reveal a clear trend.
+By examining the results in the last column, it is observed that the ratio values are approximately equal and converge to a constant (approximately 0.5), suggesting that the number of views and the number of samples follow the relationship:
 $$
 \begin{equation}
 \begin{aligned}